|

 Revisiting NOAA Storm Forecast 2024

-A quiet weather day, according to the National Weather Service, no hazardous weather outlooks in effect for New York.
+A quiet weather day, according to the National Weather Service, no hazardous weather outlooks in effect for California.
 In a moment of weather calm, we check in with the National Hurricane Center to see what may be brewing off shore.

 Tropical Depression Gordon away off in the Atlantic no longer has a trackable center, formerly Tropical Storm disintegrating to an unorganized group of unsettled weather moving north-northeast and 3.5 mph.
 Gordon presents no risk to land, though conditions into the weekend could yet bring Gordon back to Tropical Storm status.
 By midweek, the National Hurricane Center reports no risk to land.